aderesh/namesiloddns/README.md

 * NAMESILO_HOST_REGEX - (REQUIRED) Full host name.
 If your record is 'blog.exmaple.org', your host name is 'blog.exmaple.org'.
 * NAMESILO_APIKEY - (REQUIRED) NameSilo API key.
 * NAMESILO_DELAY - (OPTIONAL) Requests delay.
 By default, polls server every 5 minutes.
+* NAMESILO_IPV4_RESOLVER - (OPTIONAL) Should return external IPv4 as a text to update A records.
+Default: https://api.ipify.org.
+To skip, set to "N/A"
+* NAMESILO_IPV6_RESOLVER - (OPTIONAL) Should return external IPv6 as a text to update AAAA records.
+Default: https://api64.ipify.org.
+To skip, set to "N/A"

 ### To launch using docker